dashpay/dashwallet-ios/README.md

 [![download](/images/Download_on_the_App_Store_Badge_US-UK_135x40.png)](https://itunes.apple.com/app/breadwallet/id885251393)

-## Bitcoin done right
+## bitcoin done right

-The simplest and most secure Bitcoin wallet on any platform
+The simplest and most secure bitcoin wallet on any platform

 ![screenshot1](/images/screenshot1.jpg)

-### The first standalone iOS Bitcoin wallet:
+### The first standalone iOS bitcoin wallet:

-Unlike other iOS Bitcoin wallets, **breadwallet** is a real standalone Bitcoin client.
+Unlike other iOS bitcoin wallets, **breadwallet** is a real standalone bitcoin client.
 There is no server to get hacked or go down, so you can always access your money.
-Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, **breadwallet** connects directly to the Bitcoin network with the fast performance you need on a mobile device.
+Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, **breadwallet** connects directly to the bitcoin network with the fast performance you need on a mobile device.

 ### The next step in wallet security: